CiscoDevNet/cjaas-widgets/ProfileView/README.md

-# CJaaS Profile View Widget
+# CJaaS Profile View Widget for devus2

 This widget uses CJaaS Common Components to output a combined customer profile view that includes Profile information an ACtivity Timeline side by side.
 This code can be used as is, or be starter code for your own Custom Widget.

 ## Profile Widget Properties

-The CJaaS Profile Widget accepts specific properties to interact with the CJaaS API
+The CJaaS Profile Widget accepts specific properties to interact with the CJaaS API THIS version adheres to the endpoints at `https://cjaas-devus2.azurewebsites.net`

-`@prop stream-read-token`: SAS Token for reading stream API `@prop tape-read-token`: SAS Token for reading tape API `@prop profile-token`: SAS Token for POST operations on Profile endpoint `@attr customer` : Current customer ID to show
+`@attr stream-read-token`: SAS Token for reading stream API `@attr tape-read-token`: SAS Token for reading tape API `@attr profile-token`: SAS Token for POST operations on Profile endpoint `@attr customer` : Current customer ID to show
 `@attr template-id` : ID of profile view template to retrieve from API `@attr base-url` : Base URL for API calls